jtanderson2/fortigate-commands/README.md

 # fortigate-commands
-Commonly used Fortigate CLI commands/scripts
+Commonly used Fortigate CLI commands and config snippets